-Session Changes: Should it become necessary for you to change your child's session at camp, we will allow you to make one change free-of-charge (space permitting).
+Session Changes: Should it become necessary for you to change your child's session at camp, we will allow you to make one change of session, free-of-charge (space permitting).
 Any additional changes will incur a \$50 service fee.
 No camper will be switched from a session without the written consent of a parent or guardian.

-Payments: Camp balances must be paid in full by June 1st each year.
-If a timely payment is not received, your child's registration may be cancelled.
-All registrations made after June 1st must be paid in full at time of registration.
+Payments: Camp balances must be paid in full by May 15.
+If not paid, your child's registration will be cancelled.
+All registrations made after May 15 must be paid in full at the time of registration.
 We do not accept payments the day your child arrives at camp.
 There will be a \$35 charge for all returned (NSF) checks.

-Note: Payment plans are available, please contact us for more information.
+\Note: Payment plans are available, see our website www.camplakotah.com for more information.

 Insurance: The camp does not carry a health and accident insurance policy on campers.
-Any illness or injury requiring the services of local physicians, and/or hospital, or prescription must be covered by parent's/guardian's medical insurance, or by the parent/guardian themselves.
+Any illness or injury requiring the services of local physicians, and/or hospital, or prescription must be covered by parent's/quardian's medical insurance, or by the parent/quardian themselves.